 There is racism in Singapore just as there is everywhere else on Earth.
 Two mamas share their personal stories, and tips on how to talk about race with your kids

-This is a two-part essay in which two mamas share the experience they and their children had dealing with and talking about racism in Singapore.
+This is a two-part post in which two mamas share the experience they and their children had dealing with and talking about racism in Singapore.
 The first is an account from Singaporean mama Joline Lim reflecting on how she neglected to talk to her son about race.
 The second is from expat mama Imelda Bonnett, who moved from Australia to Singapore, and how she experienced the pain of seeing her 4-year-old daughter subjected to racist behaviour.
 Joline and Imelda are both admins for the Respectful/Mindful Parenting group affiliated with Chapter Zero Singapore, an invaluable online parenting resource (whose wisdom we very much appreciate here at Sassy Mama!).
 We encourage you to check out Chapter Zero’s Facebook page for countless resources and infographics relating to the topics of children and race.

 Below, Joline and Imelda share their personal recommendations on how parents can raise race-conscious kids.
 They have also created an invaluable parent toolkit with resources and information to help support your journey to dismantling racism with the next generation.
 Click here to read it and find a wealth of resources including podcasts, children’s books, and in-person parent groups.
 We can all learn more, and we can all do better; this is a good place to start.